 After the parade, there are prayers and usually a final opportunity for the faithful to see the holy relics before they are returned to their sanctuary.
 In coastal parishes, the procession often ends at the port where the priest and relics embark on boats in order to bless all the vessels at harbour.

 Over a thousand Pardons continue to be celebrated each year in Brittany.
 Some are quite modest affairs with just a handful of observers, whilst that of Sainte Anne d’Auray attracts thousands of pilgrims from across Europe.
 The Pardon of Saint-Jean-du-Doigt (near the north coast town of Morlaix) is another well-attended event with numbers perhaps swelled due to its famous relic and massive bonfire.
-Bonfires are still lit after the main procession at a number of Pardons these days but the practice is nowhere near as widespread as it once was.
+Bonfires, known as tantad in Breton, are still lit after the main procession at a number of Pardons these days but the practice is nowhere near as widespread as it once was.

-Often known as the grand pardon is the Pardon of Saint Ronan at Locronan where every six years (the last was in 2019) the Grande Troménie is performed, consisting of a 12km pilgrimage over hilly moorland route-ways once sacred to the ancient Celts and marked by twelve stations of the cross.
+Often known as the ‘grand pardon of Brittany’ is the Pardon of Saint Ronan at Locronan, where every six years (the last was in 2019) the Grande Troménie is performed.
+This festival consists of a 12km pilgrimage over hilly moorland route-ways once sacred to the ancient Celts and marked by twelve stations of the cross; a pilgrimage of 6km is followed in the intervening years.

 According to Breton tradition, there were three pilgrimages that the devout had to make at least once.
 The first was to the Troménie at Locronan but it was not considered completed if you looked, even briefly, in any direction other than straight ahead!
 The second pilgrimage was to the Pardon of Saint-Servais.
 Some believed that if one failed to make this pilgrimage during one’s lifetime, they were doomed to do it in the afterlife, carrying their coffin on their shoulders and advancing only the length of the coffin each day!
-The final obligatory pilgrimage was to participate in the Pardon of Notre-Dame de Bulat in Bulat-Pestivien.
+The final obligatory pilgrimage was to Bulat-Pestivien in order to participate in the Pardon of Notre-Dame de Bulat.

 Banned under the revolution, romanticised by 18th century travel writers, sentimentalised by 19th century artists and picked-over by 20th century anthropologists, the Pardons of Brittany remain strong; a harmonious juxtaposition of pious observance and secular celebration that continue to attract pilgrims and curious visitors in large numbers.
 If you visit Brittany and have the opportunity to attend a Pardon, I recommend that you do so.